Venombane/jQuery-Reading-List-Plugin/README.md

     <script src="https://code.jquery.com/jquery-3.4.1.min.js" type="text/javascript"></script>
     <script src="jquery.reading-list.js" type="text/javascript"></script>

-Once that is done you can call the jQuery plugin like below:
+Once that is done you can call the jQuery plugin like below.
+Included here is also all the customization options you can use with the plugin:

     $("#reading_list").readingList({
         color: "#67007c",